Design Twitter – A System Design Interview Question

-Like we have discussed that twitter is read-heavy so we need a system that allows us to read the information faster and also it can scale horizontally.
-Redis is perfectly suitable for this requirement but we can not solely dependent on Redis because we also need to store a copy of tweet and other users related info in the Database.
-So here we will have the basic architecture of Twitter that consists of three tables…User Table, Tweet Table, and Followers Table.
+As we have discussed that Twitter is read-heavy so we need a system that allows us to read the information faster and also it can scale horizontally.
+Redis is perfectly suitable for this requirement but we can not solely depend on Redis because we also need to store a copy of tweets and other users’ related info in the Database.
+So here we will have the basic architecture of Twitter which consists of three tables…User Table, Tweet Table, and Followers Table.

-- Tweets twitted by a user will be stored in the Tweet table along with the User_id.
+- Tweets tweeted by a user will be stored in the Tweet table along with the User_id.
 Also, the User table will have 1 to many relationships with the Tweet table.

-- When a user follows another user, it gets stored in Followers Table, and also cache it Redis.
+- When a user follows another user, it gets stored in Followers Table, and also caches it Redis.
 The User table will have 1 to many relationships with the Follower table.